Principal's Welcome

 Google Classroom and Daily/Weekly Guardian Summaries

-- I’ve found that the best way of keeping up to date with Google Classroom for my own children is downloading the app on my phone and having them sign in with their usernames and passwords.
+• Many parents find that the best way of keeping up to date with Google Classroom is downloading the app on their phone and having their child(ren) sign in with their username and password.
 The passwords are saved, so you only need to enter them once.
 After that, you can open the app any time and toggle between your children’s accounts.
 Each child’s account will display a number of different classes.
 By clicking on each class, you can check upcoming assignments, missing work, grades, etc.

 School-Wide Announcements